What should you do if your power goes out in freezing weather?

-DENVER (KDVR) — An arctic cold front will arrive in Colorado on Wednesday and bring extremely cold temperatures to the state.
+DENVER (KDVR) — An arctic cold front will bring extremely cold temperatures to many this holiday weekend.
+And with the chance for strong winds across many states, the storm could leave you without power.

-The Pinpoint Weather team issued Pinpoint Weather Alert Days for Wednesday, Thursday and Friday due to the extreme weather.

 So what should you do if your power goes out during the cold front?